ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 coal to the consistency of paint.—
 Put a coat of this ovgr^tho timber*
 and there is not a man that will live
-long enough to see it &quot;otten
+long enough to see it &quot;otten.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:msar:batch_msar_agate_ver01:data:2018270504:00383343562:1882102801:0336/pct:61.955667,76.618572,10.422889,13.811814/!600,600/0/default.jpg"/>
 </td>